Licerio Gerónimo: Philippine Revolution

 Geronimo was recruited into the secret revolutionary society Katipunan by his godfather, Felix Umali, alguacil mayor of barrio Wawa, Montalban.

 A member of the Katipunan, Gerónimo was part of the rebel group that assaulted the San Juan del Monte gunpowder magazine on August 30, 1896, and organized forces under his command in Montalban, San Mateo, and Marikina.

 In 1897, he took part in the Battle of Mount Puray, and was designated as Division General in charge of Morong after the death of Andres Bonifacio.
 After the defeat of the Spanish, he was then appointed by General Antonio Luna as the commanding general of the third military zone of Manila, and it was in this capacity that he served in the Battle of San Mateo.
 It was in this battle that General Henry Ware Lawton, the highest-ranking officer of the US expeditionary forces in the Philippines was killed in action.
 Private Bonifacio Mariano, a member of Tiradores de la Muerte, shot the lethal round that hit the general right through the lungs.

 By 1900, he was appointed as the superior chief of the second and third zones of Manila, and he also held the commands of Morong and Marinduque.
 On March 29, 1901, Gen. Licerio Gerónimo, 6 officers, and 40 soldiers surrender at San Mateo, Manila to Col. J Milton Thompson and the 42nd Regiment of Infantry.
 Col Thompson informed Gen. Gerónimo of Emilio Aguinaldo's capture 6 days prior.
 He remained skeptical until Col. Thompson produced a newspaper headlining Aguinaldo's capture.
 Shortly afterwards, Gen. Licerio Gerónimo, along with his troops, took the Oath of Allegiance to the United States.
+On 21 May 1901, El Comercio reported and described the anticipated presentations of the revolutionary leaders Licerio Gerónimo, Lacuna, and Pablo Astilla as significant because of the number of officers and soldiers under their influence and the quality and quantity of their war materials.